-A dissertation proposal is a detailed research plan, a contract, a work schedule, and a road map.
-Although proposals will vary according to the area of inquiry, the available data, and the mode of analysis, each should be approximately 25-35 pages long (i.e., 6,250-8,750 words) and contain the following components:
+A dissertation proposal is a detailed research plan, a contract, a work schedule, as well as a road map.
+Although proposals will vary according to the area of inquiry, the available data, and the mode of analysis, each should be approximately 25-35 pages long (i.e., 6,000-9,000 words) and contain the following components:

-- Problem Statement - present a clearly defined research topic of sociological importance - concisely state the specific research question(s) or hypotheses for the study - Research Objectives - explain how your research will contribute to solving a question or problem of general sociological importance - review the existing theoretical literature covering the issues of importance to your research - define the specific terms, concepts, and measures you are using, and how you will approach their operationalization - Methods - describe your methodology in detail, i.e. explain how you will investigate the problem provide a justification for your method selection, i.e. explain how the methods you will employ following logically from your proposed goals.
-This should include a review of how previous studies have approached your topic methodologically.
+- Problem Statement - present a clearly defined research topic of sociological importance - concisely state the specific research question(s) or hypotheses for the study - Research Objectives - explain how your research will contribute to solving a question or problem of general sociological importance - review the existing theoretical literature covering the issues of importance to your research - define the specific terms, concepts, and measures you are using, and how you will approach their operationalization - Methods - describe your methodology in detail, i.e. explain how you will investigate the problem - provide a justification for your method selection, i.e. explain how the methods you will employ following logically from your proposed goals.
+This should include a review of how previous studies have approached your topic methodologically. - Data - provide detailed information on the data being brought to bear on your question, i.e. explain which evidence will you collect and where it will come from